aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 # CDK Code

 <details>
-<summary><b>Click here to learn more about provisioning App Mesh resources using CDK constructs</b></summary>
+<summary><b>Expand this section to learn more about provisioning App Mesh resources using custom CDK constructs</b></summary>

 ## Stacks and Constructs

 There are a total of 4 Stacks that provision all the infrastructure for the example.

-_Note - The `cdk boostrap` provisions a `CDKToolkit` Stack to deploy AWS CDK apps into your cloud enviroment._
+_Note - The `cdk boostrap` command provisions a `CDKToolkit` Stack to deploy AWS CDK apps into your cloud enviroment._

 1. `BaseStack` - provisions the network infrastructure like the VPC, ECS Cluster and DNS Hosted Zone, along with the Docker images that are pushed to the ECR Repository.
 2. `ServiceDiscoveryStack` - provisions the 2 ALBs used by `frontend` and `backend-v1` and the CloudMap service used by `backend-v2`.
 3. `MeshStack` - provisions the different mesh components like the frontend and backend virtual nodes, virtual router and the backend virtual service.
-4. `ECSServicesStack` - defines 3 Constructs that contain resources to provision the task definitions and Fargate services for `backend-v1`, `backend-v2` and `frontend`.
+4. `ECSServicesStack` - this stack provisions the 3 Fargate services using a custom construct `AppMeshFargateService` which encapsulates the application container, Envoy sidecar/proxy and the Xray container into a single construct allowing us to easily spin up different 'meshified' Fargate Services.

 <p align="center">
   <img width="600" height="350" src="assets/stacks.jpg">